pygmystack/pygmy/docs/troubleshooting.md

 ### Shared container logs

-To see the logs of the shared container started via `pygmy`, first display all docker containers:
+To see the logs of the shared container started via `pygmy-go`, first display all docker containers:

     docker ps